Nutrunity

 Cellular processes reliant on magnesium and potassium, including DNA synthesis, enzyme production (and function), and energy production, become sluggish: the cell becomes stagnant.

 At the same time, the environment of the cell changes: pH (acid-alkaline balance), temperature, hydration and light availability.
-This affects many other cellular activities, and together with the increased toxic load, may lead to chronic inflammation(1) and impaired function, including changes in pH (the body becomes acidic) and the slowing of the metabolic rate: the cell receive less oxygen, gradually reducing the ability to take up oxygen in the lungs and by the blood.
+This affects many other cellular activities, and together with the increased toxic load, may lead to chronic inflammation(1) and impaired function, including changes in pH (the body becomes acidic) and the slowing of the metabolic rate: the cell receives less oxygen, gradually reducing the ability to take up oxygen in the lungs and by the blood.
 Usually, the root cause of many cancers.

 Otto Warburg, awarded Nobel prizes for his work on cancer, said that “Cancer has only one prime cause.
 The prime cause of cancer is the replacement of normal oxygen respiration of body cells by an anaerobic (oxygen-less) cell respiration.”